Unified description of sum rules and duality between CP phases and unitarity triangles through third-order rephasing invariants: Nine angles of unitarity triangles and nine CP phases in parameterizations of mixing matrix

 \section{Nine angles of unitarity triangles and nine CP phases in parameterizations of mixing matrix}

-Here, we first review the general sum rules between nine angles of the unitarity triangles and CP phases in the nine Euler-angle-like parameterizations of the mixing matrix \cite{Fritzsch:1997st}.
-From the latest UTfit values for the CKM matrix \cite{UTfit:2022hsi},
+Here, we first review the general sum rules between nine angles of the unitarity triangles and CP phases in the nine Euler-angle-like parameterizations of the mixing matrix.
+The observed values of the CKM matrix from the latest UTfit are \cite{UTfit:2022hsi},